 The focus of the tasting bar is on their Lake Country produced wines but they also have a few wines represented from the Napa Valley.
 Often quiet on winter weekdays the tasting room is a relaxed and enjoyable place taste a wide variety of wines including their popular Lake County Riesling (off dry) and a Zinfandel from Lake County vines originally planted in 1886.
 Sometimes popular with tour buses.
 This Lake County tasting room is approximately an hour drive from their St. Helena tasting room – over often very windy back country roads.

 For obvious reasons, based on tasting room locations and where the wines are made – they have good distribution in both Pennsylvania and California.
-For more information visit: www.thornhillwinesthelena.com
+For more information and or to join their wine club, visit: www.thornhillwinesthelena.com

 Tasting Room & Suites, Lower Lake, CA